 Finally, you have to be in “a vehicle.”
 If you’re in a car, this is obviously a vehicle.
-Some people are surprised to learn that something other than a car can be a vehicle.
+However, some people are surprised to learn that something other than a car can be a vehicle.
 A Pennsylvania prosecutor once famously said that it, “doesn’t matter whether you’re in a car, bike, or a horse, it’s still a DUI,” if you are in actual physical control.
-ATV’s<,/a> Bicycles, unicycles, and horses have all been deemed “vehicles” by Pennsylvania when it comes to DUI.
+ATV’s, Bicycles, unicycles, and horses have all been deemed “vehicles” by Pennsylvania when it comes to DUI.

 Attorney in Philadelphia for DUI

 If you are charged with a DUI, you need representation.
 As you can tell from the above, DUI cases can be very complicated.
 You need someone who knows the law and can tell if there is a way to reduce the charges or win outright.

 The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases in the Philadelphia area and surrounding areas.
 We have handled thousands of cases, and have the knowledge necessary to get your case reduced in penalties, or win it outright.
 Call us for a free consultation today.